emilgoh/pwm-caravel/docs/README.md

 >2 error(s) during elaboration.
 >

 When the same error persists even after prompting the error message, the user could carry on with human feedback.
-An example will be as such:
+An example from the Single PWM conversation will be:
 >
 >There is an extra semicolon at the end of the module.
 >

 If errors persist, the user can prompt the GPT with a sample code.
-An example will be:
+This is an example from the Three-Phase PWM conversation:
 > This is an example code of an SR latch.
 Can you code according to this structure and logic?

 ```verilog